 Telephone number: 0161 833 0964

-pro-manchester Limited is a company registered in England and Wales registration number 05001675 whose registered office is Level 9 – Tower 12, 18/22 Bridge Street Spinningfields, Manchester, M3 3BZ.
+pro-manchester Limited is a company registered in England and Wales registration number 05001675 whose registered office is Centurion House, 129 Deansgate, Manchester, Greater Manchester, M3 3WR

 If you are unhappy with the way we collect or process your personal information, you have the right to lodge a complaint with the Information Commissioner’s Office (ICO) who are the UK’s supervisory authority for data protection.